noris-network/cuegen/README.md

 Both flags combine with `-kyaml` - the hash then refers to the KYAML output.

+### Stability guarantee

+For unchanged CUE input, the hash is guaranteed stable across patch releases of cuegen only.
+A CI pipeline or cache that pins a hash today can rely on it still matching after a patch upgrade, but a minor or major version bump may change canonical formatting (field order, scalar quoting, etc.), a CUE or kyaml dependency bump, or other output-affecting change - and therefore the hash - and would call that out explicitly in the release notes.
+`TestHashStabilityAcrossPatchReleases` in `cmd/cuegen/cli_flags_test.go`
+pins the hash of `examples/minimal` as a regression guard for this contract.

 ## Concreteness check before encoding

 Before any YAML encoding starts, every exported object is validated